embEDUx/documentation/src/setup/post-install/build-qemu-kernels.md

 * Version Generic: <https://github.com/embEDUx/linux-specs/tree/3.18.1>
 * Version Platform: <https://github.com/embEDUx/linux-specs/tree/3.18.1_qemu-virt-arm>

-Please follow the [Linux-Kenrel Usage Instructions](../../usage/linux.md) along with the above example branches and you should have your first Linux-Build in no time.
+Please follow the [Linux-Kernel Usage Instructions](../../usage/linux.md) along with the above example branches and you should have your first Linux-Build in no time.